hauntsaninja/pyp/README.md

 ### [Pyped](https://github.com/ksamuel/Pyped)

-I discovered Pyped while making this project!
-It's actually very similar, probably similar enough that I wouldn't have written this had I known.
-However, Pyped doesn't do the AST introspection and manipulation that we do.
+Pyped is very similar; enough so that I probably wouldn't have written pyp had I known about it.
+But I'm glad I didn't, since Pyped doesn't do the AST introspection and manipulation that we do.
 This means:
-- It's less magical!
-It relies on you to pass in flags to tell it what to do, when intention can be inferred from the input.
+- Pyped relies on you to pass in flags to tell it what to do, when pyp can unambiguously infer intention from the input.
 - It doesn't provide easy automatic printing, or smart printing of iterables and dicts.
 - It hardcodes a list of imports and installs some libraries on your system.
 This project's automatic import will work for any library you use.